-Measures should be trialled for an appropriate amount of time, usually at least one season.
-If the evaluation of the above management measures indicates that there has been no impact on addressing the issue, please contact the access team to discuss next steps.
+Measures should be trialled for an appropriate amount of time, defined on a case-by-case basis and agreed with those involved.
+If the evaluation of the above management measures indicates that there has been no impact on addressing the issues, please contact the access team to discuss next steps.

-4. Agreed local guidance / advisory measures
+3.4.
+Agreed local guidance / advisory measures.

-If all the evidence justifies it, consideration can be given to development of specific local guidance.
-This may involve 'stronger' measures to visitors eg dogs on leads (without 'at heel' option) or direct requests to avoid particular areas altogether or limit numbers at critical times (eg bird breeding season).
-It may reinforce a zoning approach.
+If all the evidence justifies it, consideration can be given to development of specific local access guidance.
+This may involve 'stronger' messages to visitors, eg dogs on leads (without 'at heel' option), direct requests to avoid particular areas altogether (eg zoning), or limiting numbers at critical times (eg bird breeding season).